garidisk/garidisk.github.io/_posts/2021-08-21-helloworld.md

 Welcome!

-This is my data anlysis portfolio built with Jekyll and the Minimal Mistakes theme.

-I will constantly update it with each project I complete.
-Also, I might add some interesting articles and other news pieces, all in the field of data analytics which is the focus of this page.
+This is my data anlysis portfolio where I'll be uploading projects I have been working on.
+The ambition is twofold: show my approach to tackling fundamental day-to-day tasks of a a data analyst and to explore datasets that I find interesting.

 Enjoy!